 Then, a man stood up.
-He looked like a businessman, more well dressed than all of us.
+He looked like a businessman, more well-dressed than all of us.
 He sat down at the piano.
-I do not think this was expected because the bartender looked a little rattled.
-To our surprise, the man began to play Christmas carols and he played them well.
-As time passed, people began to sing along, including the guys whose faces had been hunched over their mugs of beer.
+I do not think this was expected because the bartender looked slightly rattled.
+To our surprise, the man began to play Christmas carols, and he played them well.
+People began to sing along as time passed, including the guys whose faces had been hunched over their beer mugs.
 As they sang, they started to look around.
-As we caught each other’s eyes, we nodded and smiled, just a little bit.
-Even the bartender was singing quietly along.
+As we caught each other’s eyes, we nodded and smiled slightly.
+Even the bartender was singing quietly.

-Back at the bar, we began to leave after we sang “Silent Night.”
+We began to leave at the bar after we sang “Silent Night.”
 The quiet sounds of “Merry Christmas” were heard.
 There were even a few pats on the back.
-The Child, 2,000 years later, still brought people together in very strange places.
+Two thousand years later, the Child still brought people together in very strange places.

-The next morning, the sun came out and we drove up to a cross country ski area.
-The snow was too deep to easily ski.
-We were all alone, not another person could be seen or heard.
+The following day, the sun came out, and we drove to a cross-country ski area.
+The snow was too deep to ski easily.
+We were all alone; not another person could be seen or heard.
 It was so quiet that it almost hurt our ears.
-I thought about the quiet of a cave from which came an explosion that was louder than a nuclear bomb.
+I thought about the quiet of a cave from which an explosion came, which was louder than a nuclear bomb.
 It would forever change the landscape of this world.
 The drunk in the bar meant as much to this Child as the greatest of kings.
 In fact, I think He may feel even closer to them than to the privileged and arrogant.

-So, as my kids grow up and leave home, I plan to find some places where people, outcast and alone, are spending Christmas Eve.
-Do not be surprised to see a woman, with cute shoes, sipping a glass of mediocre wine, on Christmas Eve in a run-down bar.
+So, as my kids grow up and leave home, I plan to find some places where outcast and alone people spend Christmas Eve.
+Do not be surprised to see a woman with cute shoes sipping a glass of mediocre wine in a run-down bar on Christmas Eve.
 This time, however, she will have a sack with some presents to give to them.
 As she does, she plans to let them know that there is a Child who cares for them and knows what it is like to be in a strange place on Christmas Eve.